Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 The sheaf cohomology $H^i_{dR}(\Sigma,E)$ can be calculated using \v{C}ech cohomology applied to an open cover of $\Sigma$ obtained from a triangulation.
 A triangulation of $\Sigma$ is a simplicial complex $\cc=\displaystyle\mathop{\cup}_{k=0}^2\cc_k$ where $\cc_k$ denotes $k$-simplices $\sigma:\Delta_k\to\Sigma$, and we further require the regularity condition that each 2-simplex is a homeomorphism onto its image.
 The regularity condition ensures that 2-simplices incident at an edge or vertex are distinct.
 We identify simplices with their images in $\Sigma$ and refer to them as faces, edge and vertices of the triangulation.
 To each simplex $\sigma$ of the triangulation associate the open set $U_\sigma\subset\Sigma$ given by the union of the interiors of all simplices whose closure contains $\sigma$.
 Hence, to each vertex of the triangulation $v\in\cc_0$, associate the open set $U_v\subset\Sigma$ given by the union of the interiors of all simplices whose closure meets $v$, as in Figure~\ref{covtri}, so it includes the vertex $v$, no other vertices, and the interiors of all incident edges and faces.

 This produces an open cover:

 We allow more general cell decompositions where faces of the triangulation can be polygons, not only triangles.
-For $v$ and $v'$ vertices of an edge $e$, and $v$, $v'$ and $v''$ vertices of a face $f$ we have
+For $v$ and $v'$ vertices of an edge $e$, and the vertices of a face $f$ we have

 Note that $U_v\cap U_{v'}$ or $U_v\cap U_{v'}\cap U_{v''}$ is empty if there is no edge containing $v$ and $v'$, or face containing $v$, $v'$ and $v''$.
 For example, given a triangulation, where faces are indeed triangles, for more than three distinct vertices $\{v_i\}$ the intersection is empty $\displaystyle\bigcap_i U_{v_i}=\varnothing$.
 On a compact surface, one can define the open cover using only the vertices $\Sigma=\bigcup_{v\in\cc_0}U_v$ so that the sets associated to edges and faces are not part of the cover, and instead arise as intersections.
 This results in fewer coboundary maps in the construction of \ref{cechcoh}.